(Amended by Ord. No. 138,968, Eff. 8/9/69.)

 (F) If more than one of these circumstances applies, the Director of Finance shall have the longest applicable period in which to make and give notice of an assessment.

-(2) The notice of assessment shall separately set forth the amount of any tax known by the Director of Finance to be due or estimated by the Director of Finance, after full consideration of all information within his or her knowledge concerning the business and activities of the person assessed, to be due under each applicable section of this chapter and shall include the amount of any penalties or interest accrued on each amount to the date of the notice of assessment.
+(2) The notice of assessment shall separately set forth the amount of any tax known by the Director of Finance to be due or estimated by the Director of Finance, after full consideration of all information within the Director’s knowledge concerning the business and activities of the person assessed, to be due under each applicable section of this chapter and shall include the amount of any penalties or interest accrued on each amount to the date of the notice of assessment.

 (b) Service of assessment; right to hearing.
 (Amended by Ord.
 No. 181,857, Eff.
 10/4/11.)
-The notice of assessment shall be served upon the person either by handing it to him personally, or by a deposit of the notice in the United States mail, postage prepaid thereon, addressed to the person at the address of the location of the business appearing on the face of the registration certificate issued to him or to such other address as he shall register with the Director of Finance for the purpose of receiving notices provided under this chapter; should the person have no registration certificate issued to him and should he have no address registered with the Director of Finance for such purpose, then to such person's last known address.
+The notice of assessment shall be served upon the person either by handing it to the person personally, or by a deposit of the notice in the United States mail, postage prepaid thereon, addressed to the person at the address of the location of the business appearing on the face of the registration certificate issued to the person or to such other address as the person shall register with the Director of Finance for the purpose of receiving notices provided under this chapter; should the person have no registration certificate issued to the person and should the person have no address registered with the Director of Finance for such purpose, then to such person’s last known address.
 For the purpose of this section, a service by mail is complete at the time of deposit in the United States mail.
 Within 45 days after the date of service, the person assessed may either apply in writing to the Director of Finance for a hearing on the assessment or may file a written request that such hearing be waived.
 If the person neither requests a hearing upon the assessment nor requests a waiver of hearing within the prescribed time, the amount of the assessment shall be final and the amount thereof shall immediately be due and owing to the City of Los Angeles, but penalties and interest as provided by this chapter shall continue to accrue until paid.

 (d) Time of hearing; notice.
 (Amended by Ord.
 No. 174,084*, Eff.
 8/19/01.)
 If the person requests a hearing upon the assessment or if the Director of Finance denies the person’s request for waiver of hearing, the Director of Finance shall cause the matter to be set for hearing before an Assessment Review Officer not later than 90 days after the date of the application, or, as the case may be, the date of the Director of Finance’s denial of the waiver of hearing.
 A request for hearing shall be accompanied by a written statement of the basis or bases for the request.
 Notice of the time and place of the hearing shall be mailed by the Director of Finance to the person assessed not later than 15 days before the date set for hearing and, if the Director of Finance desires said person to produce specific records at such hearing, such notice may designate the records requested to be produced.